QuazChick/bedrock-wiki/docs/scripting/starting-scripts.md

     "capabilities": ["script_eval"],
     "dependencies": [
         {
-            // Enables the use of @minecraft/server module, with a version of 1.13.0.
+            // Enables the use of @minecraft/server module, with a version of 1.15.0.
+            // It must be the latest version or it might not work!
             "module_name": "@minecraft/server",
-            "version": "1.13.0"
+            "version": "1.15.0"
         },
         {
-            // Enables the use of @minecraft/server-ui module, with a version of 1.2.0.
+            // Enables the use of @minecraft/server-ui module, with a version of 1.3.0.
+            // It must be the latest version or it might not work!
             "module_name": "@minecraft/server-ui",
-            "version": "1.2.0"
+            "version": "1.3.0"
         }
     ]
 }